Jarre-ing experiences

 Rendez-Vous has a bit of a backstory you need to understand before we can discuss it, so settle in!
 It all started when Jarre was invited to perform in Houston for a celebration of 25 years of Nasa and 150 years of Texas.
 In its final form, the performance was to be played in front of a massive audience, with a light show beamed across skyscrapers in the centre of Houston.

 For the concert, called Rendez-Vous Houston, Jarre went all-in, producing a new album (also called Rendez-Vous) specially for the event.
 He also worked with astronaut and saxonphonist Ron McNair to prepare a piece McNair would record while in orbit on the space shuttle.
 Tragically, McNair died in the Challenger disaster in January 1986.
-A desolated Jarre wanted to pull the plug on the project, but was persuaded to continue.
+A desolate Jarre wanted to pull the plug on the project, but was persuaded to continue.
 As if that wasn’t enough trouble, the concert perparation and performance was plagued with problems.
-In the end though the concert was deemed a success, and Jarre was able to advance his personal concert attendance record from 1 to 1.3 million people.
+In the end though the concert was deemed a success, and Jarre was able to advance his concert attendance record from 1 to 1.3 million people.

 A massive digression regarding authenticity in Jarre’s live performances

-OK, so this evidence is fairly damning with regards to fraud, but there’s more than one way to evaluate the evidence.
-Consider, for example, the practicality of organising a performance with all the instrumentation needed to replicate Jarre’s back catalogue with live performers.
-It’s one thing for the Stones to jangle away with their rock instruments, another to assemble an orchestra of synths and their operators.
+OK, so this evidence is fairly damning with regards to “fraud”, but there’s more than one way to evaluate the evidence.
+Consider, for example, the practicality of organising a performance with all the instrumentation needed to replicate Jarre’s discography with live performers.
+It’s one thing for the Stones to jangle away with their more straightforward instruments, another to assemble an orchestra of synths and their operators.
+Jarre’s 1981 concerts in China provide a good case in point.
+Much more effort was made to perform the tracks live (or at least with different arrangements of their studio versions), and the sound is much less fleshed out, and that’s even with the overdubs Jarre felt compelled to add for the concert album.
+It’s possible that Jarre decided not to repeat this with Rendez-Vous Houston.

 Rendezvous with Rendez-Vous